GaloisInc/BESSPIN-coremark/README.md

-# CoreMark for SSITH
+# CoreMark for BESSPIN

-This repository is a fork of the [CoreMark](https://www.eembc.org/coremark/) benchmark ported for the SSITH project.
+This repository is a fork of the [CoreMark](https://www.eembc.org/coremark/) benchmark ported for the BESSPIN project.
-Please use the `ssith` branch for all SSITH-related work.

 The following settings must be specified when compiling the CoreMark binary: